tbedford/Website-Test/source/articles/how-python-saved-my-sanity.md

 They were dark days.

 I had to build 12 million lines of J2EE code before breakfast and Maven wasn't having any of it.
-The work day was spent in a caffeine-fuelled daze.
+The day was spent in a caffeine-fuelled daze.
 Nothing seemed to work.
 You've heard of the Midas Touch?
-I had the opposite - everything I touched turned to shit.
+I had the opposite - everything I touched turned to mud.
 Everything was drenched in complexity and the software fragile at the best of times.
-DevOps would spend a week raving about some new Chef or Puppet script and then the deployed system would just fart and crap its pants.
 Databases imploded left, right and centre.
 It wasn't supposed to be this way.

-I was getting stressed and burnt out.
-Small companies would come to me with real-world business problems and I would look at Java and "enterprise tools" and want to poke my own eyes out..

-By 2014 I was on the road to quitting the IT business after over 30 years in it.
-I'd worked as a coder, a trainer, a tech writer, a manager.
-I felt like I'd done it all and had the freebie conference T-shirts to prove it.

-I wanted out.
-I was becoming jaded and cynical about the business and software in particular.
-Web apps made me laugh like a rabid hyena.
-Someone wrote a web app to tell you when to go to pee-pee and the irony of it was lost on many.
-I realized we'd jumped the shark.
-I was becoming majorly depressed.

 And then one day I got an itch that needed scratching - and I'm not talking about fleas.
 It was the run up to Christmas 2015.
 I had a